surajgupta3072/surajgupta3072/README.md

 I am a second year undergrad at IIT Kharagpur.
 I am a hybrid full stack developer.
-I love contributing to projects, and I am ever ready to learn more.
-I always strive to develop applications which add value to people's lives.
-I believe in the quote, *"Success is not how much money you make, it is how much difference you bring in people's lives"*
+I love working on projects, trying my best to implement as innovative ideas as possible.
+In this path, I try to learn the most out of the problems that arise.
+I believe in the quote, *"A developer knows he has achieved perfection not when there is nothing left to add, but when there is nothing left to take away"*

 - 🔭 I keep learning new things and often read books.
 - 💬 Talk with me about technology, finance and entrepreneurship.